 In this article, we talk about the different types of biometric devices that are on the market today, how they work, and give you examples so that you can choose the best biometric device for your needs.

-A biometric device is an electronic device for identifying and verifying individuals.
+A biometric device is an electronic device that uses biometric identifiers to identify and verify individuals.

-Biometrics devices have built-in biometric capturing sensors that use a variety of sensing technologies to collect a person's unique physical or behavioral traits, such as fingerprints, facial features, palm prints, iris scans, hand geometry, vocal patterns, human gaits, and others.
+Biometrics devices have built-in biometric capturing sensors that use a variety of sensing technologies to collect a person's unique physical or behavioral traits, such as fingerprints, facial features, palm prints, iris scans, hand geometry, vocal patterns, human gaits, and other biometric identifiers.